VeewoGames/NA2Announcements/announcements/25.3.13/en.md

-# **First Playtest Begins**
+# **OFFICIAL PLAYTEST COMMENCES**

-Dear Pioneer Agent:
+Pioneer Agent,

-Congratulations on being selected as the vanguard of the Blackdog Squad—the key to the Abyss Gateway 2.0 is now in your hands!
+Congratulations on being chosen as the vanguard of the Blackdog Squad.
+Access codes to **Abyss Gateway 2.0** have been deployed to your terminal.

-This test will be the first time the core combat module is opened to agents, and we look forward to perfecting the ultimate form of the Neon World together with you.
-Since the game is still in development, many contents and mechanics may be subject to changes and adjustments.
-Of course, you may also encounter some bugs, but please don't be upset.
+This inaugural test activates the core combat module for agent evaluation.
+Together, we shall refine the Neon World into its ultimate form.
+Please note:

+* The game remains in active development; mechanics, content, and balance may change.
+* Expect potential anomalies/bugs.
+Your composure and feedback are invaluable.
+# **TEST PARAMETERS**

-### Test Content Includes
+### **CONTENT**

 * 24 Soulforged Weapons, each with a unique combat style
 * 4 Normal Bosses, 1 Manager